addaleax/lzma-native/README.md

 ------------ | ---------------- | --------------
 `string`     | Buffer / String  | Any string or buffer to be (de)compressed (that can be passed to `stream.end(…)`) [`opt`]      | Options / int    | Optional.
 See [options](#api-options)
-`on_finish`  | Callback         | Will be invoked with the resulting Buffer as the first parameter when encoding is finished.
+`on_finish`  | Callback         | Will be invoked with the resulting Buffer as the first parameter when encoding is finished, and as `on_finish(null, err)` in case of an error.

 If [Q][Q] is available, a promise will be returned.